telliott99/maps5/README.md

 ### A mapping project using geopandas

-The polished version which works is a Jupyter Lab notebook.

-The html versions of notebooks don't display well on github, but as local copies they are great.
-OTOH, the notebooks do display there, but need to be opened by `jupyter lab mynb.ipynb` to display locally.
+This repo contains a Jupyter Lab notebook about a mapping project.
+We use GeoPandas to make maps of rivers and lakes in the Pacific Northwest.
+The result is [explore](explore.pdf).

-I made a record of what I tried as I went along, so much of what is here is just rambling notes.
+I made a record of what I tried as I went along, so much of what is here is rambling notes.
 I saved it all, just in case.

+#### Why `ipynb`, `html` *and* `pdf`:

+Locally, `html` versions of notebooks are a good way to display them, but on github, they do not render properly.
+(To do:  figure out why).

+Notebooks *do* display nicely on github, but need to be opened by `jupyter lab mynb.ipynb` to display locally, which isn't convenient when just browsing.

 ### Notebooks